axax/lunuc/doc.md

 #### Scope
-The scope is a very important object which is accessible in script as well as in the template
+The scope is an object with all relevant properties which is accessible in the script as well as in the template

 Here is an example of a scope object:
 ```json